camillo/sayNumber/README.md

   -C, --fullLicence     show licence file and exit; tries to download and save licence, if not available

 optional arguments:
-  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliarde if not set - implicit using -l
+  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set - implicit using -l
   -ch, --chuquet        use old latin prefixes like duodeviginti for oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
   -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -f, --force           ignore size warnings
-  -u, --noUmlaut        use ue and oe instead of german umlaut; this might become handy, if you cannot change your terminal's encoding

 format:
-  -b, --byLine          write components line by line -l, --latinOnly       say "123 millionen" instead of "einhundertdreiundzwanzigmillionen" -g, --grouping        group thousand blocks; implicit using -n -d [DELIMITER], --delimiter [DELIMITER]
+  -b, --byLine          write components line by line -g, --grouping        group thousand blocks; implicit using -n -d [DELIMITER], --delimiter [DELIMITER]
                         separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the numbers get build